szageda/keeb-utils/README.md

 ### 3.2.
 Symbols Layer

-“Symbols” layer places commonly used symbols and punctuation marks onto an extra layer this helps with making less mistakes while typing as well as using “smart” punctuation marks instead of “dumb” ones ("" vs “”).
-The Symbols layer can be activated using a specific key (I prefer <kbd>Left Alt</kbd>).
+The “Symbols” layer provides quick access to commonly used symbols and punctuation marks, improving typing ergonomics and reducing errors.
+It also enables the use of “smart” punctuation marks (e.g., “” vs "").
+This layer can be activated with a designated key (<kbd>Left Alt</kbd> by default).

 <div align="center">